jmora/mindgraph/pages/quote.md

 	  > All that remains are creativity and judgement.” — [Naval Ravikant](https://twitter.com/naval/status/1616132183512731649)
 	- Obviously, it takes more than automation.
 [What xkcd tells us about dependencies and NIH syndrome](https://xdg.me/what-xkcd-tells-us-about-dependencies-and-nih-syndrome/) — David Golden
 - id:: 63bfe277-212a-448c-9e91-ff23a32bdf88
-  > “Knowing what you don't know is more useful than being brilliant” — Charlie Munger
+  > “Knowing what you don't know is more useful than being brilliant.” — Charlie Munger
 - id:: 63bfe277-d00c-4f26-9085-0b718262f411
   > “If your mouth is burned by milk, you blow before you eat yogurt.” — Turkish proverb
 - id:: 63bff975-686b-40c9-96ed-6303d0fe8af6